 José L. McFaline-Figueroa received his bachelor's degree in Chemistry from the University of Puerto Rico at Mayagüez (2006) and his PhD in Biology from the Massachusetts Institute of Technology (2014).
 He was a postdoctoral fellow at the University of Washington (2015-2020).

-Barclay Morrison III Professor, Biomedical Engineering; Director, Neurotrauma and Repair Laboratory
+Barclay Morrison III

+Professor, Biomedical Engineering; Vice Dean of Undergraduate Programs; Director, Neurotrauma and Repair Laboratory

 Mechanical injury of the central nervous system.